dannsam/xenko-docs/manual/game-studio/use-prefabs.md

 ## Example code

 To use prefabs at runtime, you need to intantiate them.
-For example, if you have a prefab named _'MyBulletPrefab'_ in the root folder of your project, you can instantiate it with the following code:
+For example, if you have a prefab named *MyBulletPrefab* in the root folder of your project, you can instantiate it with the following code:

 ```cs
 private void InstantiateBulletPrefab()